Proof of the Caratheodory Conjecture: Concluding Remarks

+Such an invariant metric exists on the space of oriented geodesics of any 3-dimensional space form and so our method may well extend to a proof of the Carath\'eodory conjecture in the 3-sphere and hyperbolic 3-space.
+In fact, there exist such invariant metrics on geodesic spaces of many symmetric spaces \cite{agk}.

-Perhaps some insight into the difficulty of the Conjecture in Euclidean 3-space is afforded by the following observation: our K\"ahler metric is not K\"ahler-Einstein and so mean curvature flow does not preserve the Lagrangian condition.
+Perhaps some insight into the difficulty of the Conjecture in Euclidean 3-space is afforded by the following observation.
+The K\"ahler metric is not K\"ahler-Einstein and so mean curvature flow does not preserve the Lagrangian condition.
 Thus, viewed in ${\mathbb E}^3$, our flow twists the normal lines and we lose the orthogonal surface.
-It might be that any proof of the conjecture must follow from the argument principle in some setting, and that, in order to approach these holomorphic objects the orthogonal surface must be destroyed in the process.
-Hence, any proof that remains exclusively in the space of surfaces in ${\mathbb E}^3$ will run into serious difficulties.

-It is worth noting that our proof does not require arbitrarily small initial discs for convergence.
-A careful study of the estimates reveals that the proof works on any disc of radius less than one quarter.
-This yields:

-{\it The winding number of the prinicpal foliation of a convex surface in ${\mathbb E}^3$ along a closed curve contained in a disc whose Gauss image has radius $1/4$ must be less than or equal to one. }

-Since these estimates are not necessarily sharp, it may be possible to improve on them and to establish convergence on discs of radius less than one.
-This would then imply strong global rigidity results for isolated umbilic points on closed convex surfaces in ${\mathbb E}^3$.

-{\bf Acknowledgements}: The authors would like to thank Robert Bartnik, Helga Baum, Viktor Fromm, Karl Luttinger and Jean-Claude Sikorav for helpful discussions during the evolution of this work.
-This research was supported by the Institute of Technology Tralee Research Investment Plan, the Research in Pairs program of the Mathematisches Forschungsinstitut Oberwolfach and the Special Program on Geometric Evolution Equations at the Mathematical Sciences Research Institute, Berkeley.
+It is in this extended context that we find the flexibility to prove the Conjecture.